Transportation & Infrastructure

 United Fresh will continue to work with our industry counterparts in coalitions such as the Rural Infrastructure Coalition and the Agriculture Transportation Coalition to advocate for policies that make our nation’s infrastructure more efficient, help our industry improve current infrastructure systems, and to craft policies that will help America move more productively in the future.
-Toward that end, an effective, comprehensive transportation and infrastructure reform proposal that maximizes the ability of fresh fruit and vegetable providers to get their commodities to the marketplace must address the following components:
+Fresh produce needs an effective, comprehensive transportation and infrastructure reform proposal that maximizes the ability of to get their commodities to the marketplace.

 - Roads and Bridges: The Highway Trust Fund (HTF) supports state and local investments to ease traffic congestion on highways, fix bridges, improve transit systems and make important safety improvements.
 United Fresh supports reinvestment in the HTF and other support for transportation infrastructure.
 The HTF is funded primarily through the federal gas tax.
 In the past, Congress raised the gas tax to maintain critical infrastructure investments.
 But the last increase was in 1993, and the rate was not indexed to inflation, meaning the purchasing power of this revenue has declined by 40 percent since 1993.